nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User wants to view all orders made by a specific customer.
-2. User finds the customer index from the list.
+2. User finds the customer index from the customer list.
-3. User inputs command to list all orders, by the index of customer in contact list.
+3. User inputs command to list all orders, by the index of customer in customer list.
 4. SellSavvy retrieves a list of all orders made by specified customer.
 5. SellSavvy displays the orders in a list in GUI.